 Have fun, experiment, and make the recipe yours.
 It will quickly become part of your holiday tradition, too.

-- 1 15-oz can cream of coconut (like Coco Lopez or Goya)
+1 (15 ounce) can cream of coconut (like Coco Lopez or Goya)

-Remove from of heat, cover, and let infuse for 30 minutes.
+Remove from heat, cover, and let infuse for 30 minutes.

 Add 1 cup of rum and taste; add more rum for a stronger punch.
 I usually stick to around 2 cups as I prefer it strong.

-3 Chill in the fridge for at least 2 hours or for up to 3 days.
+Chill this in the fridge for at least 2 hours or for up to 3 days.